If you have not installed IBM Installation Manager, install IBM Installation Manager.

 ~]# ./imcl install com.ibm.websphere.ND.v80_22.214.171.12460526_1317 -repositories http://www.ibm.com/software/repositorymanager/com.ibm.websphere.ND.v80 -installationDirectory /opt/IBM/WebSphere/Dmgr -sharedResourcesDirectory /opt/IBM/IMShared -acceptLicense -showProgress -prompt or -masterPasswordFile /var/ibm/InstallationManager/master_password.txt

 If installing version 9, you will need to install both the ND manager and Java JDK.

-Installing offering from a local repository is nearly identical to installing from IBM HTTP repository, except you would download the products you want to install from Fix Central.
+Installing offering from a local repository is nearly identical to installing from IBM HTTP repository, except you would download the products you want to install from Fix Central or using the Packaging Utility.
 If installing version 9 of WebSphere, don't forget to download Java JDK.
 After the packages have been downloaded, you will unzip the packages to a location on your server, such as /tmp/was and /tmp/java.
 Then, you can use /tmp/was and /tmp/java in the install command.

 A request file is an XML file that contains details regarding the product being installed, such as the offering ID and the installation directory.
 Create the response file.

 ~]# touch /opt/IBM/response_file.xml

 Add the following text to the response_file.xml.
 In this example, version 9 of the ND manager is installed, along with Java JDK.